Iran keeps up attacks on neighbors after Israel kills 2 of its top officials

 Iran confirmed the killings of both men, who were key to Iran’s violent crackdown on protests in January that challenged the theocracy’s 47-year rule.

-Israel’s military said Iran launched another round of missiles toward Israel on Wednesday.
-Sirens sounded across central Israel and loud booms were heard in Tel Aviv as the war showed no signs of abating.
+Iran launched a barrage of missiles toward Israel on Wednesday as sirens sounded across central Israel and loud booms were heard in Tel Aviv.
+Israel’s medical service, Magen David Adom, said two people were killed in Ramat Gan, a district east of Tel Aviv.

 With concerns growing about a global energy crisis, an Iranian official said Tehran had no intention of relinquishing its tight grip on shipping through the Strait of Hormuz, a crucial waterway for oil.